s0p4L1n3/Graylog_Content_Pack_Stormshield_Firewall/README.md

 ## Requirements
 * Graylog 5.0
 * Stormshield Firewall w/ Syslog 1514/UDP Ports
-* Open ports 1514 for UDP on Graylog
+* Open port 1514 for UDP on the graylog host and/or docker compose file
 * Edit content-pack.json and find the strings:
   - `firewall.lab.lan` and rename it according to your firewall hostname.
   - `Europe/Paris` and rename it according to your server Timezone